drmikecrowe/xontrib-1password/README.md

 ## Introduction

-This xontrib adds support for 1Password secrets to the xonsh shell.
+This xontrib adds support for 1Password secrets to the xonsh shell by utilizing the [op (1password CLI)][https://developer.1password.com/docs/cli/].
 It works by allowing you to securely store and access your passwords in 1Password.
 To use:

 1. Store your passwords in 1Password.
 2. In your xonsh environment, reference the passwords using the OnePass function: